US Vice President Cancels Trip, Sparking Speculation - UrduPoint

 US Vice President Cancels Trip, Sparking Speculation

-Washington, July 2 (UrduPoint / Pakistan Point News - 3rd Jul, 2019 ) :US Vice President Mike Pence abruptly canceled a trip to New Hampshire on Tuesday, sparking speculation over what was initially described as an "emergency."
-A representative of Pence told an audience in New Hampshire -- where the vice president was scheduled to give a speech on drug addiction -- that he had been "called back" to Washington.
+Washington, July 2 (UrduPoint / Pakistan Point News - 2nd Jul, 2019 ) :US Vice President Mike Pence abruptly canceled a trip to New Hampshire on Tuesday, sparking speculation over what media reports said was an "emergency."
+Fox news and other US media reported that a representative of Pence told an audience in New Hampshire -- where the vice president was scheduled to give a speech on drug addiction -- that he had been "called back" to Washington.

-"Air Force 2 was heading this way.
-There's been an emergency callback.
-The vice president was asked to return to Washington," said a Pence office representative, Randy Gentry, in a video posted online.

 "Something came up that required the @VP to remain in Washington, DC.
 It's no cause for alarm.
 He looks forward to rescheduling the trip to New Hampshire very soon," Farah tweeted.